Clustered planarity testing revisited: Strong Hanani--Tutte for c-connected clustered graphs

-Let $D$ be a minimal cluster of $(G,T)$.
+\paragraph{2) Every minimal cluster of $(G,T)$ is disconnected.} Let $D$ be a minimal cluster of $(G,T)$.
 Since $(G,T)$ is almost almost connected, $D$ has no sibling clusters in $T$ (but it may have siblings that are vertices).
 Let $E$ be the parent of $D$.
 Let $\Delta_D$ and $\Delta_E$ be the two topological discs representing the clusters $D$ and $E$, respectively.
 We process the connected components of $G[D]$ analogously to the proof of Theorem~\ref{thm:StrongClusterHT}, where we substitute $A=D$ and $B=V(G)-D$.

 Next we process the connected components of $G[E\setminus D]$ as follows.
 By contracting $G[D]$ within the corresponding topological disc $\Delta_D$ to a single vertex $v_D$, and by contracting $G[V\setminus E]$ outside $\Delta_E$ to a single vertex $v_E$, we obtain an independently even drawing of a modified graph $G_{D,E}$.
 By the Hanani--Tutte theorem, $G_{D,E}$ has an embedding.